Stray Souls Ilia

 Schrippen-Fred

 Fred is your easy going, laid back best friend who will make you smile and chill you down every day.
-He is waiting for adoption at the shelter in Greece.
+He lives in a foster home in Greece.

 Nalo